FuelLabs/fuelup/README.md

 ## Installation

+Currently, this script supports Linux/macOS systems only.
+For other systems, please build from source by following the instructions in the [Sway repository](https://github.com/FuelLabs/sway#building-from-source).

 Installation is simple: all you need is `fuelup-init.sh`, which downloads the core Fuel binaries needed to get you started on development.

 ```sh